Learn / Blog / Article

-- Rank tracking tools to measure search traffic and how your site ranks in the SERPs for target keywords
+Rank tracking tools to measure and compare search traffic, and tell you how your site ranks in the SERPs for target keywords

 You can use specialist SEO tools that only do one thing (for example, Screaming Frog is a dedicated technical SEO tool), and all-in-one SEO tools, like Ahrefs, which will do a little of everything.

 Using WordPress?
 Optimize your WordPress website with these popular SEO plugins: